-Infrared thermography is one of the more sophisticated NDT methods recently applied in detecting heat generating anomalies, and has become a major player to achieve reliability and quality for both mechanical and electrical equipments, through the implementation of Equipment Preventive Maintenance Programs, Heat is detected by an infrared camera.
+Infrared Thermography Services is one of the more sophisticated NDT methods recently applied in detecting heat generating anomalies and has become a major player in achieving reliability and quality for both mechanical and electrical equipment through the implementation of Equipment Preventive Maintenance Programs.
+Heat is detected by an infrared camera.
 The camera translates heat to a visual image normally called a thermograph.

 Condition Based Maintenance Infrared thermography is used for condition monitoring, CM, to optimize maintenance and keep production running smoothly and safely, at the lowest possible cost.